ISY School Governance

 Finance Committee - The purpose of this Committee is to assist the Board in fulfilling its fiduciary, legal and strategic oversight responsibilities by ensuring that ISY has adequate financial systems and resources in places to deliver effective learning and teaching.
 For more information, please see the Finance Committee’s Terms of Reference here.

-Frank Southfield: Vice Chair; Chair of Audit Committee
+Frank Southfield, Vice Chair and Audit Committee Chair

-Andrew was appointed to the Board in December 2015 and was elected as Board Treasurer and Chair of the Finance Committee in August 2016.
-He also previously served on the Facilities Committee and Audit sub-Committee.
-Andrew is a Canadian national with two children at ISY– Aisha in Grade 10 and Callum in Grade 8.
+Andrew was appointed to the Board in December 2015.
+Andrew has served as Board Treasurer and Chair of the Finance Committee since August 2016, and is also a member of the Facilities Committee.
+Andrew is a Canadian national with two children at ISY, in grades 8 and 10.
 Andrew has university degrees in engineering and planning and 25 years of experience in project and program management.
-He has lived in Yangon for over 11 years, initially working for Save the Children and now for UNOPS as the Fund Director for the multi-donor fund called LIFT.
+He has lived in Yangon since 2004.
+He is currently the Director and Representative of the United Nations Office for Project Services (UNOPS).

-Matt was appointed to the Board in November 2016, and will serve on both the Governance Committee and the Audit Sub-committee.
-Matt and his spouse are American, and they have a daughter in Grade 3 and a son in Grade 1 at ISY.
-A civil society and governance specialist who works on capacity building and sustainability for organizations, Matt works on a USAID-funded project implemented by FHI 360.
-He holds a Master's of International Relations and a Masters of Public Administration from Syracuse University.
+Matt was appointed to the Board in November 2016, and elected as Secretary in September 2017.
+He previously served on the Governance Committee and now serves on the Audit Committee.
+Matt is American with two children at ISY, in grades 1 and 3.
+A civil society and governance specialist who works on capacity building and sustainability for organizations, Matt manages a USAID-funded project implemented by FHI 360.
+He holds a Masters of International Relations and a Masters of Public Administration from Syracuse University.

-Alison was elected to the Board in May 2017.
-She is a British national, married, with one daughter in Grade 3.
+Alison was elected to the Board in May 2017, and appointed as Chair of the Governance Committee in September 2017.
+She is a British national with a child in grade 3 at ISY.
 Alison is a communications and advocacy specialist with over 15 years of experience working for NGO, government and media organizations.
 She currently heads communications and advocacy for WWF in Myanmar.
 Alison is a qualified barrister and an active member of ISY’s Parent Association.

-Tracy was elected to the Board in May 2015 and served as Chair of the Finance Committee for the 2015-2016 school year.
-In the 2016-17 school year, she was appointed the Chair of the Governance Committee.
-Tracy is an American national with two daughters–Charlotte, who is in Grade 2 at ISY and Willa, who is in Pre-Kindergarten.
+Tracy was elected to the Board in May 2015 and reappointed in May 2017.
+Tracy served as Chair of the Finance Committee for the 2015-2016 school year and Chair of the Governance Committee for the 2016-2017 school year.
+She continues to serve on both the Governance Committee and the Finance Committee.
+Tracy is an American national with two children at ISY, in pre-K and grade 2.
 Tracy’s background is in law and international development with a focus on capacity building and procurement.
 She currently manages a small consulting company called Field Focus.
 She was the school librarian at her children's international school in Ethiopia from 2013-2014.